EXJUSTICE/GRAB_SEA_CVChallenge/README.md

 #### __Just-In-Time pre-processing__

-Before the images were fed into our network, they underwent a set of preprocessing data-augmentation methods derived from the Keras and Tensorflow libraries designed to improve the performance and robustness of our model.
+Before each batch of images were fed into our network, they underwent a set of preprocessing data-augmentation methods derived from the Keras and Tensorflow libraries designed to improve the performance and robustness of our model.
 While the Keras-based methods focused on translations and transformations, the Tensorflow library provided more advanced capabilities to modify the colorspace.

 **Keras**